 - Cloudy eyes

-- If there are no other varieties, you can raise the temperature for your diseased gourami.
+- If there are no other varieties, you can raise the temperature of your diseased gourami.

 - Add one grated tablet of chloramphenicol to the water and mix well until it is completely dissolved.
 The optimum rate is 1 tablet for 20 liters.
 Keep in mind to change the 40% of the water every 3 days.
 After that add the tablet of chloramphenicol again.

 - Streptocide treatment.
 The optimum rate of this is 1.5 g per 10 liters.
 Dissolve first in a small bowl, then you can add it to the normal aquarium gradually.

 - Another treatment is bicillin-5. you can dilute 1/6 of the bottle in 10 liters of water and leave the diseased gourami there for half an hour.
 You should do this treatment for six days, i.e., a full bottle of Bicillin-5 is consumed during treatment.

 - Salt bath treatment – you can use 2 teaspoons per 5 liters of water.
 Mixed it well and place your sick gourami for 10 minutes.

 Bloated dwarf gourami is not a good sign.
 But, unfortunately, this disease is quite common among gouramis.

 According to an examination of fish exported to Singapore, more than 22% of Dwarf Gouramis had this disease.
 This article will discuss the reason, symptoms, and treatment options for the Bloated Dwarf Gourami virus.